lavagetto/nodejs-etcd/README.md

-# etcd-node
+# nodejs-etcd

-An alternative client library for interacting with etcd from node.js (without coffeescrpt).
-If you don't mind having coffeescript dependencies, [there is already is a module for that](https://github.com/stianeikeland/node-etcd).
+Another (!!) etcd library for nodejs.
+This is formerly based on etcd-node, but has since evolved to a full-fledged new library with etcd v2 support.

 ## Notice

-This is not stable at all!
-I am writing this module as I learn more about [etcd](http://coreos.com/docs/guides/etcd/), feel free to [help](https://github.com/gjohnson/etcd-node/issues)!
+This is not stable at the moment.
+Development will follow closely the development of etcd and changes in its API. minor-version changes will be kept in sync.

 ## Install